Baroque architecture: France

 In 1661, following the death of Cardinal Mazarin, the young Louis XIV took direct charge of the government.
-The arts were put under the direction of his controller of finance, Jean-Baptiste Colbert.
+The arts were put under the direction of his Controller-General of Finances, Jean-Baptiste Colbert.
 Charles Le Brun, director of the Royal Academy of Painting and Sculpture, was named Superintendent of Buildings of the King, in charge of all royal architectural projects.
-The Royal Academy of Architecture was founded in 1671, with the mission of making Paris, not Rome, the artistic and architectural model for the world.
+The Académie royale d'architecture was founded in 1671, with the mission of making Paris, not Rome, the artistic and architectural model for the world.

-The first architectural project of Louis XIV was a proposed reconstruction of the facade of the east wing of the Louvre Palace.
-Bernini, then Europe's most famous architect, was summoned to Paris to submit a project.
-Beginning in 1664, Bernini proposed several Baroque variants, but in the end the King selected a design by a French architect, Charles Perrault, in a more classical variant of Baroque.
+The first architectural project of Louis XIV was a proposed reconstruction of the façade of the east wing of the Louvre Palace.
+Bernini, then Europe's most famous architect, was summoned to Paris to submit a design.
+Beginning in 1664, Bernini proposed several Baroque variants, but in the end the King selected a design by a French architect, Claude Perrault, in a more classical variant of Baroque.
 This gradually became the Louis XIV style.
 Louis was soon engaged in an even larger project, the construction of the new Palace of Versailles.
-The architects chosen were Louis Le Vau and Jules Hardouin-Mansart, and the facades of the new palace were constructed around the earlier Marble Court between 1668 and 1678.
-The Baroque grandeur of Versailles, particularly the facade facing the garden and the Hall of Mirrors by Jules Hardouin-Mansart, became models for other palaces across Europe.
+The architects chosen were Louis Le Vau and Jules Hardouin-Mansart, and the façades of the new palace were constructed around the earlier Marble Court between 1668 and 1678.
+The Baroque grandeur of Versailles, particularly the façade facing the garden and the Hall of Mirrors by Jules Hardouin-Mansart, became models for other palaces across Europe.